dennisvdang/Chroma-based-Music-Segmentation/README.md

 2. KI chromagrams inadvertently reduces the variation caused by key changes, which could be considered "noise" in the context of structural analysis, by aligning chroma vectors to a normalized key.

 ### Beat-Synchronous KI Chromagram
-We synchronize the KI chroma features with the detected beats.
-For each beat interval, we aggregate the chroma vectors that fall within it using the median to minimize the impact of outliers.
+- For each beat interval, we aggregate the chroma vectors that fall within it using the median (median vs. mean aggregation seems to be negligible here).
 This results in a chromagram where each column corresponds to a beat interval, ensuring that the harmonic content is aligned with the musical rhythm.
 ![beat-sync-ki-chroma](/images/beat-sync-ki-chroma.webp)

 ### Constructing the Self-Similarity Matrix (SSM)